AdrianPardo99/wardriving_for_self/README.md

 * Add Metabase first configuration for add a scoreboard (BI Analysis)
 * Fix Swagger output for access to that endpoint
+* Add support to all wardriving sources from Minino
 * Add more mechanism for the conquest